 Meals Included: Breakfast and Lunch

-National Park & Josephine Falls: This morning you are treated to a visit to one of the most picturesque places in Queensland!
+National Park & Josephine Falls: Later you are treated to a visit to one of the most picturesque places in Queensland!
 In the company of your Small World Journeys guide you take an easy walk through the jungle, listening for the call of the king parrot and the bowerbird and emerge at Josephine Falls, where Josephine Creek plunges down a gorgeous set of cascades.
 Below the falls, boulders surround a fun swimming hole and a natural water slide down a smooth sloping rock face.
 This is easily students’ favourite place in the entire region.

 Later you are transferred to the Cairns airport for your flight home.